The First Year

 Blueberries love acidic soil and around here that means we usually have to amend the soil or change it to an environment which is conducive to growing.
 Unless you already know you have a pH of 4.5-5.0 you will need to supply the soil with the needed ingredients to plant and maintain acidity.

 At this point you will start working on changing the surrounding area’s pH.
-You will sprinkle 2 tablespoons of acidifier around the hole you just dug for your plant.
-Do not sprinkle on the plant.
-If you have pine needles, aged pine bark or other acid containing mulch, apply 3-4 inches around your plant in a 4×4 area.
+You will sprinkle (about 12 inches wide) 1/4 cup of acidifier around the hole that you just dug for your plant.
+Do not sprinkle on the plant (be at least 9-12 inches from the plant).
+If you have pine needles, aged pine bark, or other acid containing mulch, apply 3-4 inches around your plant in a 4×4 area.
 Do not use freshly cut tree mulch as the mulch will leach out the nitrogen from your soil (and thus steal it from your plant).
 You can also use lawn clippings but only place 1 inch or less at a time.
 Fresh grass can get hot and you don’t want to burn those little hairy roots!
 Water thoroughly.
 Blueberries need an inch of rain every week.
 One gallon of water is approximately one inch of rain for an area 12” x 12” – so depending on the size of your root system you will need to adjust accordingly.

 Did I mention not to fertilize that first year????
 Really, I mean it.
 The peat moss will provide enough nitrogen and acidity the first year.